getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 This tutorial uses the following scenario: setting up WordPress in a single Docker container, which runs in a Docker Swarm cluster on the Rackspace Container Service.

-The MySQL database is hosted externally on the Rackspace Cloud Databases platform, which makes it easier to deploy, manage, and scale our web application over time.
+The MySQL database is also hosted in a Docker container.
 Finally, you use Apache to deliver traffic to your application.

 ### Prerequisites